phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 This configuration will return the same results as the other engines.
 The only difference is that PyArrow is used to read the data.
 The same option is available for ``read_json``.
 The engines were added to provide a faster way of reading data.
 The improved speed is only one of the advantages.
-The Arrow readers return the data as a [PyArrow Table](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html).
+The PyArrow parsers return the data as a [PyArrow Table](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html).
 A PyArrow Table provides built-in functionality to convert to a pandas ``DataFrame``.
 Depending on the data, this might require a copy while casting to NumPy (string, integers with missing values, ...), which brings an unnecessary slowdown.
 This is where the PyArrow ``dtype_backend`` comes in.
 It is implemented as an ``ArrowExtensionArray`` class in pandas, which is backed by a [PyArrow ChunkedArray](https://arrow.apache.org/docs/python/generated/pyarrow.ChunkedArray.html).
-As a direct consequence, the conversion from a PyArrow Table to pandas is extremely cheap, since it does not require any copies.
+As a direct consequence, the conversion from a PyArrow Table to pandas is extremely cheap since it does not require any copies.

 ```python